rakaiskandar/midterm-gigih-3.0/README.md

 npm start
 ```

-*notes: database will be migrated automatically*
+_notes: database will be migrated automatically_

 ## Database Structure

 The application uses MongoDB to store database.
 The database based document an have 3 main collection:

 - `Videos: consist a data video field which references from youtube id`
 - `Products: consist a data product field which references from video id collection`
 - `Comments: consist a data comment field which references from video id collection`

 ## Database Schema

-Schema database that used for backend service
+Schema database that used for backend service:

 - Videos

 ```json
 {
     videoId: string [required],